juhasev/sample-ninja-help/edit-project-links-entry-link.md

 ## LINKS

-This section defines both the Entry and Exit links for the survey invites for this project.
+These are your survey entry link and exit links.

-Templates allow you to define entry link for your target interview platform
+Templates allow you to define entry link for your target interview platform and template things like data variable pipes.

 For example you may define template for the survey engine you use all the time.
 When you define template URLs you can use place holders that need to be manually replaced for each project you run.
 For example you base URL could look like this: